chamaileon-sdk/serverless-example/README.md

 ## Installation

 ### Remote host
-Please upload the demo html to your server.
+Please upload the demo HTML to your server.
 Please note that your API access is limited to domains specified in your environment in order to ensure the authorized usage.

 ### Local computer